Building an S3-Compatible File Storage Platform with MinIO

 [wadiz@minio01 ~]# chmod +x minio

 3-2.
-Create a MinIO configuration.
+Create the MinIO configuration.

 [wadiz@minio01 ~]# vi /etc/minio/minio.conf